maoschanz/quicklists-gnome-shell-extension/README.md

 ## Manual installation

-- Download files
+- Clone the repository, or download its files
-- Run `./install.sh`, it will move the "`quicklists@maestroschan.fr`" folder into `~/.local/share/gnome-shell/extensions/`
+- Run `./install.sh`: it will move the "`quicklists@maestroschan.fr`" folder into `~/.local/share/gnome-shell/extensions/`
 - You may need to restart the GNOME Shell environment (logout and login back, or <kbd>Alt</kbd> + <kbd>F2</kbd>, `r`, enter)
 - Then activate it (with GNOME Tweaks, or from GNOME Software, or directly launch `gnome-shell-extension-prefs`)